-The model will show the current model point as a red X, and the position of the residual as a green X. This residual displacement is expanded by a factor of 10 in order to distinguish it from the actual model point, because displacements are often very small (< 2 pixels).
+The model will show the current model point as the origin of a green arrow, and the position of the residual as the end of the arrow.
+This residual displacement is expanded by a factor of 10 in order to distinguish it from the actual model point, because displacements are often very small (< 2 pixels).
 In large (>2k x 2k) images the residual model will often show large displacements in one area but not in other areas.
 In these cases, the residual model helps to make decisions if local alignments are needed.
 In this example, local alignments are not needed.
 It is common to have larger residuals at the higher extreme tilts.
 Leave 3dmod open for the next several steps and press the 'View/Edit Fiducial Model' button to reload the fiducial model for editing.
 This will bring up the Bead Fixer dialog box in Fix big residuals mode and load the aligna.log file.

 Click 'Go to Next Big Residual' in the Bead Fixer dialog box.